I hear these words, “Dada, wake up,” every single day.

 Though I’m blessed to have a two-year-old who reminds me to wake up every single day, the call is always there.
 All we have to do is respond.

-Robert Henson is Sponsorship Chairman of the DFW Technology Prayer Breakfast.
+Robert Henson is Partnership Chairman of the DFW Technology Prayer Breakfast.
 Read more of Robert’s work.